 If you can’t pay a tax debt because of a financial hardship, you can request currently not collectible status.
-Common reasons include job loss, medical conditions, or disability.
+Currently not collectible status puts IRS collections on pause.
+Common reasons for requesting currently not collectible status include job loss, medical conditions, or disability.

 If the IRS agrees that you can’t pay for both your basic living expenses and your tax debt, it may agree to place your account in currently not collectible status.
 This will typically stop the IRS from taking additional collection steps such as sending more threatening letters or issuing a letter.

 To be eligible for currently not collectible status, you must be able to demonstrate a serious financial hardship.
 This means that you don’t have enough income left over after paying for bare-bones living expenses to pay your tax debt.
 The IRS may also require you to file any past due tax returns if you haven’t done so.